Disclosure (novel): Summary

 Seemingly out of options, Tom gets in touch with Seattle attorney Louise Fernandez, who agrees to take the case.
 Tom threatens to sue Meredith and DigiCom for sexual harassment unless Meredith is fired, throwing the merger and his future with the company in jeopardy.
 During a mediation, Tom discovers that when he called one of his colleagues, John Levin, about the problems with the drive, John's answering machine recorded the whole incident with Meredith.
-He and Louise also discover that DigiCom officials have known for some time that Meredith has a history of unwelcome advances toward male coworkers, and yet did nothing to stop it.
+He and Louise also discover that DigiCom officials have known for some time that Meredith has a history of unwelcome advances toward male coworkers, yet did nothing to stop it.
 Confronted with this evidence, DigiCom is forced to agree to a settlement in which Meredith is quietly pushed out and Tom is restored to his former post.

 That night, Tom gets an email from "A Friend" warning him that all is not normal yet.
 Later, he overhears Meredith and Phil planning to make it look like Tom is responsible for defects in the CD-ROM project, thereby giving DigiCom an excuse to fire him for incompetence.
 Tom is initially unable to access the company database to prove his innocence, since Meredith has revoked his authorization.
 He circumvents the block through a prototype of the company's virtual reality machine that visualizes data.
 Tom discovers that Meredith changed the quality control specifications at the Malaysian plant manufacturing the drive.
 These changes, ostensibly to appease Malaysian government demands and cut costs, resulted in the defects.
 With the help of one of his Malaysian colleagues, Tom obtains enough evidence to turn the tables on Meredith and Phil, resulting in them getting fired instead.
-However, the merger does not go through, Tom does not receive his promotion and the novel's epilogue states that both Phil and Meredith eventually found much better jobs elsewhere.
+The merger is thought to have fallen through, but does take place, with another woman, Stephanie Kaplan, getting the vice-president job.
+She tells Tom that she will soon move on, and the job will be his.
+The novel's epilogue states that both Phil and Meredith found better jobs elsewhere.